 We will use the values of these inputs as the Weight and Offset of the our throttle, therefore I name these inputs TWgt (Throttle Weight) and TOfs (Throttle Offset) respectively.

 And set the Weight and Offsets values according to the diagrams below.
-These values will allow the max throttle to change from 50% to 100% as we turn the slider from 0% to 100%.
+These values will allow the throttle cap to change from 50% to 100% as we turn the slider from 0% to 100%.

 You should end up with 2 new inputs like this.